 Starr Center History and Overview

-Since 1967, the Heller School has supported a specialized program in applied research and social policy analysis in the field of mental retardation and related disabilities.
+Since 1967, the Heller School has supported a specialized program in applied research and social policy analysis in the field of intellectual and developmental disabilities.
 In 1985, the Nathan and Toby Starr Center was created to support the program's educational, research, and public engagement activities.

-Over the last three decades, the Heller School's commitment to advancing knowledge and social justice for persons with mental retardation and other disabilities has led to more reasoned social policies, greater understanding of the lifelong consequences of disabilities for individuals and their families, and heightened public awareness of the critical role of public policies to ensure necessary supports.
-As a unique national resource, the Starr Center's active engagement with state and federal commissions, public and private advocacy organizations, and the international community of scholars and activists in the disabilities rights field has demonstrated its dedication to improving the quality of life for individuals with mental retardation and other disabilities within our society.
+Over the last three decades, the Heller School's commitment to advancing knowledge and social justice for persons with intellectual and developmental disabilities has led to more reasoned social policies, greater understanding of the lifelong consequences of disabilities for individuals and their families, and heightened public awareness of the critical role of public policies to ensure necessary supports.
+As a unique national resource, the Starr Center's active engagement with state and federal commissions, public and private advocacy organizations, and the international community of scholars and activists in the disabilities rights field has demonstrated its dedication to improving the quality of life for individuals with intellectual and developmental disabilities within our society.

-Since 1967, the Heller School has sponsored a graduate level educational program and conducted policy-relevant research focused on the needs of persons with mental retardation and other developmental disabilities and their families, and federal, state, and local public policies that serve these populations.
-More than 100 students have earned a doctoral or masters' degree with a specialization in mental retardation policy research and are now working around the world in leadership positions in universities, government agencies, and in service delivery systems.
-In 1985, the Nathan and Toby Starr Center was established with a modest endowment.
-This secured a permanent focus for the Heller School in supporting the education of the next generation of leaders in the disability policy field and underwrote needed research to expand the quality of life for persons with disabilities.
+Since 1967, the Heller School has sponsored a graduate-level educational program and conducted policy-relevant research focused on the needs of persons with intellectual and developmental disabilities and their families, and the federal, state, and local public policies that serve these populations.
+In 1985, the Nathan and Toby Starr Center on Intellectual and Developmental Disabilities was established with a modest endowment.
+This secured a permanent focus for the Heller School in supporting the education of the next generation of leaders in disability policy and research.

-The Center's research activities are focused on the context and consequences of long-term family-based care for persons with mental retardation and the evaluation of social policies that support individuals with mental retardation and their families across the life span.
+The Center's research activities are focused on the context and consequences of long-term family-based care for persons with intellectual and developmental disabilities and the evaluation of social policies that support individuals with intellectual and developmental disabilities and their families across the life span.
 Among its many landmark studies are:

-- The first systematic analysis of the implications for service agencies of the programmatic needs of persons with mental retardation who are elders.
+- The first systematic analysis of the implications for service agencies of the programmatic needs of persons with intellectual and developmental disabilities who are elders.

 - A long-term study of the effects of early intervention services for infants and toddlers with disabilities on the children's development and the adaptation of their families to the gratifications and challenges of having a member with a disability.